-NOVO BANCO reached the record value of more than one million current accounts with digital statement In addition to the account statements, NOVO BANCO also sends most other banking documents to its clients in digital format (credit card statements, deposit certificates, account entry notices, integrated billing notices, and sundry notices), which in 2016 permitted to reach an overall level of dematerialisation in communication to clients of more than 75%, which compares with less than 50% in 2014.
+In addition to the account statements, NOVO BANCO also sends most other banking documents to its clients in digital format (credit card statements, deposit certificates, account entry notices, statements of securities and funds’ portfolio movements and position, entry notices, integrated billing notices, and sundry notices).
+In 2018 the Bank had 1,291 thousand digital accounts, 357 thousand digital credit card accounts and issued 4,014 thousand digital deposit certificates, and statements of securities and funds’ portfolio movements and position.
+This permitted to reach an overall level of client communication dematerialisation of 83% in four years, which compares with less than 50% in 2014.

 Aware of the importance of monitoring CO2 emissions, NOVO BANCO considered essential to make an inventory of emissions resulting from its activity.
 This is done by annually calculating the direct and indirect emissions (scopes1, 2 and 3), according to the guidelines of the Intergovernmental Panel on Climate Change (IPCC) and of the WRI/WBCSD's Greenhouse Gas Protocol.

 In 2018 emissions of CO2 totalled 19,238 tonnes (scopes 1, 2 and 3), with the consumption of electricity and fossil fuels representing the largest sources of greenhouse gas emissions.